 MJM is a custodian of two Czech Torah scrolls on loan from The Memorial Scrolls Trust.

-These Torah scrolls formed part of a collection of Jewish religious items gathered by the Jewish community in Prague in 1942.
+These two scrolls, MST#587 from Kutna Hora and MST#269 from Frydek Mistek, on loan from the Memorial Scrolls Trust, formed part of a collection of Jewish religious items gathered by the Jewish community in Prague in 1942.
 Hidden during the Nazi occupation of Czechoslovakia, they survived the war.
 In 1964, 1,564 scrolls from the collection were brought to Westminster Synagogue in London.
 Most of the scrolls have since been distributed to Jewish communities across the world.
 They are a memorial to all those who perished.

 Find out more about the scrolls at www.memorialscrollstrust.org.